 The comprehensive treatment plan that was proposed for Reef in Cincinnati gave them great encouragement, and they made the decision to relocate to Cincinnati in February last year.
 Reef receives treatments from a range of specialists, who work together to ensure the optimum care and rehabilitation for him.

-Earlier this year, after a difficult (and unexpected!) pregnancy, little Kenzi was welcomed into the family, and Reef has matured in leaps and bounds with his new "big brother" responsibility.
+In January 2016, after a difficult (and unexpected!) pregnancy, little Kenzi was welcomed into the family, and Reef has matured in leaps and bounds with his new "big brother" responsibility.
 It is a delight to see the love he clearly has for this happy little soul.

 Be warned: little Reef will creep into your heart!